 Opinion

-In our opinion: Donald Trump should resign his candidacy
+In our opinion: Donald Trump should resign

 Deseret News editorial